stan-dev/stan-dev.github.io/events/stancon2023/index.md

 Applications are reviewed on a rolling basis, and scholarships are awarded based on available funds.

 # [Lodging](#lodging)
 The university has contract with the following hotels.
-Complimentary hot breakfast and parking is included at the hotel only.
-Parking on campus is $9.00 per day https://parking.wustl.edu/.
+Hotel price includes complimentary hot breakfast and parking is included at the hotel only.
+The hotel price is subject to applicable taxes.

-**Clayton Plaza (7750 Carondelet Avenue, Clayton, MO 63105)**.  $126.00 Room rate is non-commissionable, and is subject to applicable taxes.
 The current tax rates are 9.238% (state) and 7.25% (occupancy).
 Tax rates are subject to change.

+**Clayton Plaza (7750 Carondelet Avenue, Clayton, MO 63105)**.  $126.00 Room rate is non-commissionable.
 The StanCon attendee can use the code **COLU** at www.cpclayton.com or follow the [link](https://bookings.travelclick.com/97426?groupID=3907022#/guestsandrooms) to reserve.
 The link will take guests directly to reservations webpage with the attendee code already entered.
 In order to be included in the block one must make reservations by **05/28/23**.

 **The Cheshire (6300 Clayton Rd, St. Louis, MO 63117)**.
 Standard King Suite and Standard Queen $155 per night.
-The current tax rates are 9.238% (state) and 7.25% (occupancy).
-Tax rates are subject to change.
-Complimentary hot breakfast and parking is included at the hotel only.
 Follow the [link](https://reservations.travelclick.com/98391?groupID=3911259) to reserve.
-The cutoff date will be 5/26/2023.
+The cutoff date will be **5/26/2023**.

+Parking on campus is $9.00 per day.
+See https://parking.wustl.edu/.

 All scholarship receipients will stay at student dorms on campus, details coming soon.